beton-ochoa/beton-ochoa.github.io/index.md

 >> ![ ](/inaoe2024a.png)

-It seems that the kids really liked it and there were many questions and an excellent discussion and they were already interested in doing stays and postgraduate studies ☺️
+It seems that the kids really liked it and there were many questions and an excellent discussion and they were already interested in doing stays and postgraduate studies with us ☺️

 >> ![ ](/inaoe2024c.png)

-**September 6th-13th, 2024, Nancy, France:** This week I am visiting the **Centre de Recherche en Automatique de Nancy(CRAM)** in Nancy (🇫🇷), where my PhD students **Francisco Lopez Tiro** and **Ricardo Espinosa Loera** are doing double diplomas with my colleague Prof Christian Daul ☺️ We also have a **ECOS Nord - CONAHCYTT** funded prject and we are having several meeting with our **urologist collaborators** in the **CHRU Brabois** and finishing some articles in the next few days 😁
+**September 6th-13th, 2024, Nancy, France:** This week I am visiting the **Centre de Recherche en Automatique de Nancy(CRAN)** in Nancy (🇫🇷), where my PhD students **Francisco Lopez Tiro** and **Ricardo Espinosa Loera** are doing double diplomas with my colleague Prof Christian Daul ☺️ We also have a **ECOS Nord - CONAHCYT** funded project and we are having several meetings with our **urologist collaborators** in the **CHRU Brabois** and finishing some articles in the next few days 😁

  >> ![ ](/CRAN2024.png)